vladdez/rainfall/Resources/method.md

 #5
 - attack: format string exploitation using Global Offset Table
-- binary behavior: fgets argument and send it to printf
+- binary behaviour: fgets argument and send it to printf
 - targeted functions: n, o and main
 - vulnerability in n: printf() without argument (Bugs section in printf man)
 - vulnerability in o: no ASLR (address space layout realisation)